nearform/mira/docs/config/README.md

 * `target` - Name of the account where the CI pipeline will be deployed.
 * `buildspecFile` - Path to the buildspec file used by AWS CodeBuld for application deployment.
 * `repositoryUrl` - Repository URL that is decomposed to extract project name used in the pipeline.
+* `permissionsFile` - Path to the file with DeploymentPermissions stack.
+This stack defines a role that is required to assign permissions for the CI, so it can deploy application on a different AWS accounts.
 * `branchName` - Name of the branch used by the pipeline.
 * `codeCommitUserPublicKey` - RSA public key used for the Mira service user to get permissions to mirror the repository.
     __Caution:__ Make sure to not include any whitespace characters in `codeCommitUserPublicKey`